dermotte/imagegrid/README.md

 How to compile it
 -----------------
-Create a Android project in a IDE of your choice and use the source and the res/* provided.
-Make sure you have the OpenCV Android library installed or referenced (ie. as a module in IDEA or Eclipse).
-Also, copy the native libs to the libs dir.
+Import into Android studio or use Gradle.

 License
 -------

-Copyright 2014 Mathias Lux, mathias@juggle.at
+Copyright 2014-2016 Mathias Lux, mathias@juggle.at

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.